- Friends of The National Archives

 We have held several events in conjunction with other bodies such as the Friends of the Imperial War Museum, both at Kew and at their Lambeth site.
 These have included talks on the Cold War and the Special Operations Executive during the Second World War.

-We also arrange special tours for our members to other institutions, and previous visits have included Bletchley Park and the Colindale Newspaper Library.
+We also arrange special tours for our members to other institutions, and previous visits have included Bletchley Park, Colindale Newspaper Library, Harrow School, the Museum of London, and the Library and Museum of Freemasonry.

 Behind the scenes tours of The National Archives